- Tools

 Tasks

-Create your own repository of quick commands to automate tasks in vanilla js.
+Create your own repository of quick commands in vanilla js to automate tasks.
 Tasks are not associated to a workspace/project like Nova's tasks, nor are they tied to a build-run cycle, they are simple scripts that you can run as needed or even trigger them when a document is saved.

 Project